Work files are files to which data can be written and from which

 data and for data exchange between programs.
 Data can be transferred from or to

-a work file by using the Natural statements READ WORK FILE
+a work file by using the Natural statements READ WORK FILE and

 WRITE WORK

-, or UPLOAD PC FILE
+FILE, or UPLOAD PC FILE and

 DOWNLOAD PC